 SubDag for Parallelism: SubDag is an excellent feature of Apache Airflow that allows a repeating pattern to be represented in a clean manner.
 We used SubDag to run a series of queries with different parameters eg: a list of account_id’s for which a query is supposed to run.
-This helped us circumvent a whole bunch of issues from execution layer and provided isolation in case the queries failed.
+This helped us circumvent a whole bunch of issues from the execution layer and provided isolation in case the queries failed.

-Beware of too many SubDag instances: However too many SubDag instances in your flow can also lead to issues.
+Beware of too many SubDag instances: However, too many SubDag instances in your flow can also lead to issues.
 A SubDag instance occupies an executor slot till all the tasks have succeeded.
-This can lead to a deadlock situation if the number of running SubDag instancess is equal to the number of executor slots you have.
+This can lead to a deadlock situation if the number of running SubDag instances is equal to the number of executor slots you have.
 In this case, all executors are busy running a SubDag and the queued tasks will be waiting for an executor slot to free up.
-The following open source JIRA references the above mentioned problem(https://issues.apache.org/jira/browse/AIRFLOW-74).
+The following open source JIRA references the above-mentioned problem(https://issues.apache.org/jira/browse/AIRFLOW-74).

-- Scheduler Code Path: Apache Airflow has a scheduler process which keeps executing the Python DAG files in the DAGs directory to check for new tasks to be scheduled and executed.
+- Scheduler Code Path: Apache Airflow has a scheduler process that keeps executing the Python DAG files in the DAGs directory to check for new tasks to be scheduled and executed.
 So take absolute care for not writing any redundant code other than the operator definition and the dependency statements in the DAG file.
 For eg, if you have a code snippet for downloading a config file from Amazon s3 outside an Operator then this snippet will be executed every time a scheduler process is executed which can cause unexpected side effects.